Convergence Bound and Critical Batch Size of Muon Optimizer: Analysis of Muon's critical batch size

 \section{Analysis of Muon's critical batch size}

+Our theoretical analysis characterizes the critical batch size as a function of the gradient variance $\sigma^2$ and optimization hyperparameters.
+While explicitly modeling the dependence of $\sigma^2$ on model width or depth is beyond the scope of this single-matrix analysis, our results establish the fundamental relationship $b^\star \propto \sigma^2$.
+This suggests that scaling behaviors observed in larger models are mediated through changes in their gradient noise properties.
+Indeed, recent large-scale empirical studies report that Muon remains efficient at increasingly large batch sizes for large language models \citep{Liu2025Muo}; our theory supports this observation, predicting that if larger models entail distinct gradient variance characteristics, the critical batch size will shift accordingly.
+With this motivation, we now formalize the notion of the critical batch size used in our analysis.

 We next introduce the concept of the critical batch size, defined as the batch size that minimizes computational complexity.
 This complexity is measured in terms of the stochastic first-order oracle (SFO) complexity, which is the total number of stochastic gradient computations.
 Since the optimizer computes $b$ stochastic gradients per step, an optimizer that runs for $T$ steps with batch size $b$ incurs a total of $Tb$ SFO complexity.
-Empirically, for batch sizes up to a certain threshold $b^\star$ (the critical batch size), the number of training steps $T$ required to train a DNN scales inversely with $b$ \cite{Shallue2019Mea, Ma2018The, Sam2018AnE}.
+Empirically, for batch sizes up to a certain threshold $b^\star$ (the critical batch size), the number of training steps $T$ required to train a DNN scales inversely with $b$ \citep{Shallue2019Mea, Ma2018The, Sam2018AnE}.
 Beyond $b^\star$, increasing the batch size yields diminishing returns in reducing $T$.
 The critical batch size is therefore the batch size that minimizes SFO complexity $Tb$.
-Prior work has shown that $b^\star$ depends on both the optimizer \cite{Zhang2019Wch} and dataset size \cite{Zhang2025How} and has established a theoretical framework for proving its existence and estimating its lower bound \cite{Sato2023Exi, Imaizumi2024Ite}.
-To analyze the critical batch size of Muon, we adopted this framework and slightly modified it.
-Details of the differences are provided in Remark \ref{rem:4.1}.
+Prior work has shown that $b^\star$ depends on both the optimizer \citep{Zhang2019Wch} and dataset size \citep{Zhang2025How} and has established a theoretical framework for proving its existence and estimating its lower bound \citep{Sato2023Exi, Imaizumi2024Ite}.
+Concurrently, \citet{Naganuma2025Ada} derived a non-Euclidean gradient noise scale tailored to spectral descent methods (including Muon) and proposed an adaptive batch-size schedule based on this noise scale.
+Their analysis characterizes the critical batch size of the spectral gradient step itself but does not consider the effects of Nesterov momentum or weight decay.
+In contrast, our work adopts the SFO-minimization framework and aims to clarify the relationship between the Muon hyperparameters $\beta$ and $\lambda$ and its critical batch sizes.